mixxxdj/manual/source/glossary.rst

      bypasses the latency of sending the signal into the computer for Mixxx to process and sending it back out to the soundcard.

+   test
+     This is a test that checks if the deploy preview is triggered.

    cue
    cue point
      A reference point in the track usually placed on the